-The following Private Client guidance note Produced in partnership with John Hayward, Pensions Author, and Wyn Derbyshire of Gunnercooke LLP provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with John Hayward, Pensions Author, and Wyn Derbyshire of Gunnercooke LLP provides comprehensive and up to date legal information covering:

 For many years as part of government policy the establishment in the UK of private pensions in addition to state pensions has been encouraged.
 This commenced with occupational pension schemes established by employers for their employees and in more recent years with personal pensions established for individuals.
 The provision of private pensions has most notably been encouraged by the granting of tax reliefs to those establishing pension schemes and to their members in relation to contributions, pension fund income and pension benefits.